RESUME (PDF 190 KB) PUBLICATIONS PROJECTS WITHINDOWS YGDRASIL

 Senior Project Engineer with Aspen Technology, Incorporated

 As a member of the Advanced Hydrocarbon Controls department, I worked on a number of projects implementing multi-variable controls at client sites around the world.
-I became specialized in the control of Delayed Coker units and the development of plant historian databases.
-I worked on maintaining the library of process control software and took a special interest in projects to develop graphical user interfaces.

 PUBLICATIONS Return to Top